Combining energy performance and well-being

 - Deploying an action plan with meticulous control, space by space, to normalize the most important expensive items

 - Increasing occupant awareness of their energy consumption through workshops and digital tools on energy efficiency to encourage their involvement

-At the ISO 14001-certified Cœur Défense site in Courbevoie, for example, the first Orange Business Services employee to arrive in his or her work area must activate the lighting, heating or air conditioning using a remote control, while the last to leave turns off the equipment.
+At the ISO 14001-certified Cœur Défense site in Courbevoie, for example, the first Orange Business employee to arrive in his or her work area must activate the lighting, heating or air conditioning using a remote control, while the last to leave turns off the equipment.
 The latter had been switched off on certain unoccupied floors during the lockdown periods.
 “The challenge is to optimize average consumption according to actual needs.
 For example, we can adapt the amount of energy used in a room according to the number of people in it,” says Nicolas Ibrahim.